Edward R. Roybal: Legacy

 At the time of his death, more buildings in Los Angeles were named after him than any other single person.
 Among the buildings named for Roybal are the Edward R. Roybal Federal Building, located in what had been his home district in California, and the main campus of the Centers for Disease Control and Prevention in Atlanta, Georgia.
 The University of Southern California is home to the Edward R. Roybal Institute on Aging.

 On March 25, 2008, the Los Angeles Unified School District Board of Education voted to name Central Los Angeles High School #11 (formerly Belmont Learning Center) as Edward R. Roybal Learning Center.
 The school opened on September 3, 2008.

 In August 2022, the Roybal School of Film and Television Production Magnet opened, housed within the Edward R. Roybal Learning Center, aiming to provide a conduit for students from underrepresented backgrounds to gain below-the-line employment in the film and television sector, in fields such as lighting, cinematography and editing.
 The school arose from an initiative by George Clooney and Grant Heslov.

 Every February, on or near Roybal's birthday, the National Association of Latino Elected and Appointed Officials (NALEO) hosts the Edward R. Roybal Legacy Gala in Washington, D.C., as a tribute to the contributions he made to the nation, to NALEO and to the NALEO Educational Fund, of which he was the Founder Emeritus.
+Congressmen are awarded the Edward R. Roybal Award for Outstanding Public Service for efforts considered positive for Hispanic-American advancement.

 The Metro Gold Line Edward R. Roybal Linea de Oro Eastside Extension opened in November 2009.
 It runs through East Los Angeles from Union Station to Atlantic.

 He was awarded a posthumous Presidential Medal of Freedom by President Barack Obama on November 24, 2014.